(a Highway Net with

 Background: GPUs were originally developed for the video game industry.
-But they can also be used to speed up artificial neural networks (NNs), as shown in 2004 .
-Nevertheless, until 2010, many researchers thought that one cannot train deep NNs by plain backpropagation, the popular technique published in 1970 [5, 5a-c, 6].
+But they can also be used to speed up artificial neural networks (NNs), as shown in 2004 by Jung & Oh .
+Nevertheless, until 2010, many researchers thought that one cannot train deep NNs by plain backpropagation, the popular technique published by Linnainmaa in 1970 [5, 5a-c, 6].

 Why not?
 Because of the fundamental deep learning problem identified in 1991 by my very first student Sepp Hochreiter [2c]: In typical deep or recurrent networks, back-propagated error signals either grow or decay exponentially in the number of layers.

-In 2010, however, our team at IDSIA (Dan Ciresan et al ) showed that GPUs can be used to train deep standard supervised NNs by plain backpropagation , achieving a speedup of 50 over CPUs, and breaking the long-standing famous MNIST benchmark record (using pattern distortions [15b]).
-This really was all about GPUs - no novel NN techniques were necessary, no unsupervised pre-training, only decades-old stuff.
-One of the reviewers called this a "wake-up call" to the machine learning community, which quickly adopted the method.
+In 2010, however, our team at IDSIA (Dan Ciresan et al [18a,18a+]) showed that GPUs can be used to train deep standard supervised NNs by plain backpropagation [5, 7], achieving a 50-fold speedup over CPUs, and breaking the long-standing famous MNIST [15c] benchmark record [18a], using pattern distortions [15d].
+This really was all about GPUs—no novel NN techniques were necessary, no unsupervised pre-training, only decades-old stuff.
+One of the reviewers called this a "wake-up call" to the machine learning community, which quickly adopted the method [18a+].
+Compare also Sec.
+19 of .

-In 2011, we extended [18b-d] this approach to convolutional NNs (CNNs) [4,1a], making GPU-CNNs 60 times faster [18b] than CPU-based CNNs.
-This became the basis for a whole series of victories in computer vision contests (see Table 1), which attracted enormous interest from industry since 2011.
-Today, the world's most famous IT companies are heavily using this technique.
+In 2011, we extended [18b-g] this approach to the convolutional NNs (CNNs) developed by Fukushima (1979), Waibel (1987), LeCun (1989), Weng (1993), and others (more on the history of CNNs in Sec.
+D & Sec.
+XVIII & Sec.
+XIV of [19a]).
+Our GPU-based deep DanNet [18b-g] was 60 times faster [18b] than CPU-based CNNs, and much faster and deeper than previous shallow GPU-CNNs [1b].
+It became the basis for a whole series of victories in computer vision contests (see Table 1).
+In 2011, this attracted enormous interest from industry.
+Today, the world's most famous IT companies are heavily using such techniques.

-In particular, in 2011, our team created the first pure, deep GPU-CNNs to win international pattern recognition contests [18c-e,19].
-The first event won by our GPU-CNNs was the Chinese handwriting recognition contest at ICDAR 2011 [18e] - very important for all those cell phone makers who want to build smartphones that can read signs and restaurant menus in foreign languages.
+In particular, in 2011, DanNet was the first pure, deep GPU-CNN to win international pattern recognition contests [18c-g].
+The very first event won by DanNet was the Chinese handwriting recognition contest at ICDAR 2011 [18e]—highly important for all those cell phone makers who want to build smartphones that can read signs and restaurant menus in foreign languages.

-Less than 3 months later, in August 2011 in Silicon Valley, our ensemble of GPU-CNNs achieved the first superhuman pattern recognition result in the history of computer vision [18c-d,19].
+Less than 3 months later, in August 2011 in Silicon Valley, DanNet achieved the first superhuman pattern recognition result in the history of computer vision [18c-g].
 Our system was twice better than humans, three times better than the closest artificial competitor (from NYU), and six times better than the best non-neural method.

 And then it kept winning those contests with larger and larger images, as shown in Table 1 (compare Kurzweil AI interview of 2012).

-Table 1 also reflects that IDSIA's team had the first neural network to win an image segmentation contest (Mar 2012) [20d,20d+], the first NN to win a contest on object detection in large images (10 Sep 2012) [20a,c], the first to win medical imaging contests in general, and the first to win cancer detection contests in particular (Mitosis Detection in Breast Cancer Histological Images, 2012 & 2013) [20a-c].
+Table 1 also reflects that DanNet was the first neural network to win an image segmentation contest (Mar 2012) [20d,20d+], the first NN to win a contest on object detection in large images (10 Sep 2012) [20a,c], the first to win medical imaging contests in general, and the first to win cancer detection contests in particular (Mitosis Detection in Breast Cancer Histological Images, 2012 & 2013) [20a-c].
 Our fast CNN image scanners were over 1000 times faster than previous methods [20e].

 (Table 1 does not list contests won through combinations of CNNs and other techniques such as Support Vector Machines and Bag of Features, e.g., the 2009 TRECVID competitions [21, 22].
-It also does not include benchmark records broken outside of contests with concrete deadlines, e.g., .)
+It also does not include benchmark records broken outside of contests with concrete deadlines.)

 We used the GPUs of NVIDIA, which rebranded itself as a deep learning company during the period covered by the competitions in Table 1.
 BTW, thanks to NVIDIA and its CEO Jensen H. Huang (see image above) for our 2016 NN Pioneers of AI Award, and for generously funding our research!